 One of the most talked element of new privacy law is the managers has the power to enforce fine on companies that don’t comply with GDPR before 25th May 2018.
-The organisations will be fined if they don’t process individual’s personal data in the correct and secured manner.
-If the organisation it requires but doesn’t have data protection officer, it will be fined.
+The organizations will be fined if they don’t process individual’s personal data in the correct and secured manner.
+If the organization it requires but doesn’t have data protection officer, it will be fined.

 GDPR rights for individuals

-- Right to access: Every individual have the right to access or ask for copy of their submitted personal data even they can ask the organisation about how their data is being used.
+- Right to access: Every individual have the right to access or ask for copy of their submitted personal data even they can ask the organization about how their data is being used.

 - Right to modify: Every individual have the right to modify, change and remove any of their personal data at any time.

 - Right to be erased: Every individual have the right to ask for deletion for their personal data.